samirz108/26_Samir_Shrestha_ncmt_Web_Technology/Assignment/assignent1.md

 3. *Define the World Wide Web (WWW)?*

- Ans: The WWW is a global system for interlinked hypertext documents and multimedia files on the web or web pages that are connected by hyperlinks.
+ Ans:The World Wide Web (WWW or Web) is a vast system of interconnected documents (webpages, videos, files) accessed via the Internet, using hyperlinks to jump between resources, making information easily navigable through web browsers like Chrome or Firefox

 *4.Distinguish between a static web page and a dynamic web page?*